 Modern microscope objectives are infinity-corrected and therefore require a tube lens.
 The specified magnification of an objective is calculated by assuming a specific tube lens focal length.
 Each microscope manufacturer has adopted a different focal length for their tube lens, as shown by the table to the right.
 Hence, when combining optical elements from different manufacturers, or a lens with a different focal length in a custom imaging system, it is necessary to calculate an effective magnification for the objective, which is then used to calculate the magnification of the system.

 The effective magnification of an objective is given by:.

 Here, the Design Magnification is the magnification printed on the objective, fTube Lens in Microscope is the focal length of the tube lens in the microscope you are using, and fDesign Tube Lens of Objective is the tube lens focal length that the objective manufacturer used to calculate the Design Magnification.
 These focal lengths are given by the table to the right.

 Note that Leica, Mitutoyo, Nikon, and Thorlabs use the same tube lens focal length; if combining elements from any of these manufacturers, no conversion is needed.
-Thorlabs offers several tube lenses, each with a 200 mm focal length; for general imaging applications, we recommend the TTL200, which features optimized color correction and high transmission at wavelengths below 480 nm.
+Thorlabs offers several tube lenses, each with a 200 mm focal length; for general imaging applications, we recommend the TTL200MP, which features optimized color correction and high transmission at visible and NIR wavelengths.